-Note: To be completed by Strand A funded organisations only
+Note: To be completed by Strand A funded organisations only.
+This tool is going to be trialed across the ETBs prior to and during Cycle 2 of UBU.

 The Counting Rules Tool and report will form part of the Planning and Progress Review meetings and will provide an outline of the approaches and methodologies adopted by the funded organisation to meet the needs of young people as per the Service